johnpcarter/c8yPhilipsHueAgent/README.md

   Once you have your ouath 2.0 token, you can begin the onboarding process for the bridge and its attached lights and switches.

   1) *get /bridge/{name}/definition*
-  that represents the bridge device that can be posted to c8y.

   2) *post /bridge/{c8yIdOfBridge}/provision*
   all of the lights and switches attached to the bridge.
 The agent on successful completion will start sending metrics and listening for operations.